-Ladies Who Launch is a group run by women for women which meets on Fridays, once a fortnight, during the sailing season.
+Ladies Who Launch will not be running in the 2021/22 season but we're hoping to start up again in 2022/23.
+This a group run by women for women which meets on Fridays, once a fortnight, during the sailing season.
 The group's aim is to provide an environment where women can grow in sailing confidence and have a great time in the process.

 ELSC is an RYA Sailability Centre and a number of our members make use of our Hansa 303 access dinghy.
 This remarkably safe dinghy has been specifically designed for those who may find a conventional dinghy design unsuitable for their specific access needs.